 We know barstools | Free Shipping

-Circular pub and counter tables are a popular, sleek choice for homes, patios, cafes and restaurants.
-What makes them special?
-First, they’re taller than a standard table — they stand 42 inches or 36 inches high, with standard tabletop diameters of 36 inches, 42 inches and 48 inches.
+These pub tables stand 42 inches or 36 inches high and come with standard tabletop diameters of 36 inches, 42 inches and 48 inches.

 They’re often placed in the corner of a room because they take up minimal space and create an uncluttered look.
 When paired with glass tabletops, they create an open, airy feel.

-In larger kitchens, pub tables give balance and depth when paired with a 36 inch high island or counter.
+In larger kitchens, they give balance and depth when paired with a 36 inch high island or counter.
 The pub table offsets the lower height counter to create a multi-dimensional look.

 Outside of the kitchen, many people love pub tables because you sit high and have a better view.
 They’re great around the pool table so people can watch the game.
 They also work well in rec rooms or on swimming pool patios, especially if you want to keep an eye on children.
 Pub height tables also work well next to tall living room windows for relaxing with a cup of coffee or a glass of wine.

-Many people ask us—what’s the best table height for me?
-The answer depends on which type of bar stool you find most comfortable.
+Many people ask us this question and honestly, the answer depends on which type of bar stool you find most comfortable.

 It’s harder to get into a bar height stool of 30 inch than a counter height stool of 26 inch, especially if you have a shorter build.
 A bar stool is more of a “climb”, while a counter stool is at hip level, where it’s easy to slide in and out of the seat.